Terms and conditions

 2.1 Who we are.
 We are Bestway National Chemists Limited, a company registered in England and Wales, trading as Well and Well Pharmacy.
 Our company registration number is 09225457 and our registered office is at Merchants Warehouse Castle Street, Castlefield, Manchester, M3 4LZ.
 Our registered VAT number is 146295159.
 The Superintendent Pharmacist for this pharmacy is Janice Perkins, GPhC registration number 2028447.

 2.2 What we do.
-We are a pharmacy providing you with the facility to request from your NHS GP surgery via our digital service and the NHS Electronic Prescription Service (EPS) certain prescriptions to be dispensed by us.
+We are a distance selling pharmacy providing dispensing and all other NHS essential services, including the facility to request from your NHS GP surgery via our digital service and the NHS Electronic Prescription Service (EPS) prescriptions to be dispensed by us.
 You can read more about EPS by visiting the NHS website.
-All orders accepted by us will be processed and dispensed by our pharmacy store which is based at 138 Stockport Road, Timperley, Altrincham, WA15 7UN (General Pharmaceutical Council registration number 1029521).
+All orders accepted by us will be processed and dispensed by either our pharmacy store which is based at 138 Stockport Road, Timperley, Altrincham, WA15 7UN (General Pharmaceutical Council registration number 1029521) or our distance selling pharmacy which is based at the Healthcare Service Centre, Whittle Road, Meir Park, Stoke-on-Trent, ST3 7UN (General Pharmaceutical Council registration number 9010492).

 2.3 How to contact us.
-You can contact us by using our live chat facility or by emailing us at firstname.lastname@example.org.
-You can also write to us at the address of our Timperley branch (as set out in clause 2.2 above) or telephone us on 0161 259 0170.
+You can contact us by using our live chat facility or by emailing us at email@example.com.
+You can also write to us at the address of our Timperley store or our distance selling pharmacy in Stoke-on-Trent (as set out in clause 2.2 above) or telephone us on 0161 259 0170.

 2.5 "Writing" includes emails.
-When we use the words "writing" or "written" in these terms, this includes emails.
+When we use the words "writing" or "written" in these terms, this includes emails and communication through our chat facility or other electronic notification.

 3. How to register for and use our services

 3.1 Registration.
 To be able to place orders through our digital service, you must first register your details and create an account with us.
 You can register for and use our services provided that you are at least sixteen (16) years old and a resident of England.
-You must also be currently registered with an NHS GP practice integrated with the Electronic Prescription Service.
+You must also be currently registered with an NHS GP practice in England.
 If you pay for your prescriptions, you must also hold and provide us with the details of a valid UK credit or debit card in your name.

 3.3 How we will accept your order.
 Our acceptance of your order will take place when we notify you that we have accepted it, at which point a contract will come into existence between you and us.